amm10090/mcp-memory-service/docs/api/tag-standardization.md

 })
 ```

-## 🎯 最佳实践
+## 🎯 Best Practices Summary

-**Do**
-- ✅ 保持一致；
-- ✅ 覆盖多个类别；
-- ✅ 严格遵守命名规范；
-- ✅ 以检索需求为导向；
-- ✅ 记录决策；
-- ✅ 定期复查与迭代。

-**Don't**
-- ❌ 不要过度或不足打标签（建议 4-8 个）；
-- ❌ 不要混用大小写和字符；
-- ❌ 不要创建冗余标签；
-- ❌ 不要忽视上下文；
-- ❌ 不要“一次性设置后就放任不管”。
+### Do's

+✅ **Be Consistent**: Use the same tag patterns for similar content
+✅ **Use Multiple Categories**: Apply tags from different categories for comprehensive organization
+✅ **Follow Naming Conventions**: Stick to lowercase, hyphenated format
+✅ **Think About Retrieval**: Tag based on how you'll search for information
+✅ **Document Decisions**: Record rationale for tag choices
+✅ **Review Regularly**: Update and improve tag schemas over time

+### Don'ts

+❌ **Over-tag**: Don't add too many tags; focus on the most relevant
+❌ **Under-tag**: Don't use too few tags; aim for 4-8 well-chosen tags
+❌ **Use Inconsistent Formats**: Avoid mixing naming conventions
+❌ **Create Redundant Tags**: Don't duplicate information already in content
+❌ **Ignore Context**: Don't forget temporal or project context
+❌ **Set and Forget**: Don't create tags without ongoing maintenance

 ---

-持续应用以上原则，可让 MCP Memory Service 构建专业、可维护且可量化的知识图谱。
+*This standardization guide provides the foundation for creating a professional, searchable, and maintainable knowledge management system.
+Consistent application of these standards will dramatically improve the value and usability of your MCP Memory Service.*